-We first map a given ONNX representation to an architecture-specific intermediate format that can be used to emit program code later on.
-This involves three consecutive steps.
+First, we map a given ONNX representation to an architecture-specific intermediate format that can be used later to output program code.
+This involves three successive steps.

-First, we concatenate the static tensors of all nodes into a byte-stream.
-The single elements of each tensor are stored in the stream by using a little-endian byte order as this is the default memory format on ARM architectures (of course, this can be modified easily).
+First, we concatenate the static tensors of all nodes into a byte stream.
+The individual elements of each tensor are stored in the stream using little-endian byte order, as this is the default storage format on ARM architectures (of course, this can easily be changed).
 Additionally, we add padding bytes where necessary to avoid triggering the memory protection unit (MPU) when accessing tensor data at runtime.
-Afterwards, we generate descriptor structures containing the location of each tensor in the byte-stream and additional metadata such as data types and tensor shapes.
-Sparse tensors are handled as edge cases as they are generated by element pruning during our pipeline's compression stage.
-To reduce memory usage, our tool applies a conversion from the original full-sized layout of the tensors to a more compact \emph{Compressed Row Storage (CRS)}~\cite{barrett_templates_1994} layout, see Fig.~\ref{fig:crs_mapping} for an example.
-CRS reduces the memory footprint, allows for an optimized implementation of matrix-vector products, and does not pose any requirements on how sparsity is distributed inside a tensor (hence, element pruning during compression can ignore the subsequent space-saving storage of pruned tensors).
-A disadvantage of CRS is that it can only be applied to 2D-tensors (matrices), which means that we need to map higher dimensional weight tensors of convolutions to 2D space before processing them.
+We then generate descriptor structures containing the location of each tensor in the byte stream and additional metadata such as data types and tensor shapes.
+Sparse tensors are treated as edge cases because they are generated by element pruning during the compression stage of our pipeline.
+To reduce memory consumption, our tool applies a conversion from the original full-size layout of the tensors to a more compact \emph{Compressed Row Storage (CRS)}~\cite{barrett_templates_1994} layout, see Fig.~\ref{fig:crs_mapping} for an example.
+CRS reduces the memory footprint, allows an optimized implementation of matrix-vector products, and does not impose any requirements on how sparsity is distributed within a tensor (hence, element pruning can ignore the subsequent space-saving storage of pruned tensors).

 Second, the conversion tool generates descriptor structures for all dynamic activation tensors.
-This is more compilicated than it is for static parameter tensors as activation tensors are only represented in the ONNX model's compute graph as edges.
-Edges are not required to provide any meta information like data types or shapes.
+This is more complicated than for static parameter tensors because activation tensors are represented in the ONNX model's compute graph only as edges.
+Edges are not required to provide any meta-information such as data types or shapes.
 However, this information is mandatory for our conversion tool.
-Hence, we implement a process called \emph{shape inference}.
-The idea is to trace the execution of a DNN through its compute graph from input to output nodes, and to use these traces to infer the shapes and types of intermediate tensors assigned to inner edges.
+Therefore, we implement a process called \emph{shape inference}.
+The idea is to trace the execution of a DNN through its compute graph from input to output nodes, and use these traces to infer the shapes and types of intermediate tensors assigned to the inner edges.